ImmuneDynamics/Spectre/README.md

 For detailed installation instructions, and instructions for installing Spectre via Docker, see our [installation guide](https://immunedynamics.io/spectre/install/).

-***In Spectre v1.1 and above we have removed the package dependencies `rgeos` and `rgdal` as these are no longer available on CRAN.
-The package should install fine without these dependencies, but some spatial functions may not work properly.
-If required, one can download the archived packages, unzip them, and then placed them in the R library location.***

 <br />

 ## Workflows and protocols